Tyrn/wei/the-insider-en.typ

      "And the human rights committee," the official nodded.
 "I don't want to place you in  an uncomfortable  position, director.
-I assure you that Inis's father deserves a rope - I have his dossier here.
-It's pretty horrible - all these dirty tricks  that a small, stupid, and greedy briber  can commit, the dirty tricks that ended with deaths and dishonor.
-Can you believe that - for a bribe, he switched some names on the arraignment  orders after the Chakhar rebellion, he accepted  as  completed a water dam that  burst in a month and destroyed a whole village.
-I assure you - if you complain to the  sovereign, her father will certainly be executed."
+I assure you that Inis's father deserves a rope---I have his dossier here.
+It's pretty horrible---all these dirty tricks  that a small, stupid, and greedy briber  can commit, the dirty tricks that ended with deaths and dishonor.
+Can you believe that---for a bribe, he switched some names on the arraignment  orders after the Chakhar rebellion, he accepted  as  completed a water dam that  burst in a month and destroyed a whole village.
+I assure you---if you complain to the  sovereign, her father will certainly be executed."

      "Give me back my wife," Bemish screamed.